-- 5.5.3 The economic analysis showed that investment needs for all four futures are the same with the exception of: - One of our longer-term management options, which is only selected under our "Aspirational" future; and - The timing for delivery of the first and second strategic supply options, which is different for each of the futures. - 5.5.4 All the futures required all the demand management options to be delivered except one.
-The key supply options that are required alongside our demand management options are: - Increase in Anglian Water Grafham bulk supply up to its full 91MI/d capacity (pre climate change impact), which requires construction of a storage reservoir and conditioning plant at Sundon. - Development of Greensand borehole schemes at Kings Walden, Runley Wood and Slough borehole. - Brent Reservoir Brent Reservoir is owned by the Canal & River Trust. - Development of inter-zonal transfers this forms part of our "Supply 2040" programme described in Section 6.3. - Strategic supply options to deliver additional water in the mid-term. - 5.5.5 The EBSD modelling selected the SESR option as the preferred strategic option, with 100MI/d of total resource being economically viable.
+- 5.6.7 The economic analysis showed that investment needs for all four futures are the same with the exception of: - One of our longer-term demand management options, which is only selected under our "Aspirational" future; and - The timing for delivery of the first and second strategic supply options, which is different for each of the futures. - 5.6.8 All the futures required all the demand management options to be delivered except one.
+The key supply options that are required alongside our demand management options are: - Increase in Anglian Water Grafham bulk supply up to its full 91Ml/d capacity (pre climate change impact), which requires construction of a storage reservoir and conditioning plant at Sundon. - Development of Greensand borehole schemes at Kings Walden, Runley Wood and Slough borehole. - Brent Reservoir this is an existing reservoir that is owned by the Canal & River Trust, the option involves modifying its use to provide public water supply. - Development of inter-zonal transfers this forms part of our "Supply 2040" programme described in Section 6.3.
+The timing of the first and second stage of the Egham to Iver transfer (32MI/d in total) is the same under each future, and ensures that all of the potential surplus in WRZ6 can be moved out to where the need is in the other WRZs.
+Details of the relevant supply/demand balances are provided in Technical Report 4.9.
+The Arkley North scheme linking WRZ4 to WRZ3 is then constructed as demand requires it, in 2034 for the 'challenging' and 'expected' futures, but in the 2040s under the more aspirational demand management futures.
+The Boxted to Chaul End scheme that is required for transfer to WRZ3 beyond that enabled by Arkley North is not required until the second or third strategic supply development is constructed (late 2040s or beyond). - The small licence trade on the River Thames to support the second stage transfer out of WRZ 6.

+• Strategic supply options to deliver additional water in the mid-term.
+The EBSD modelling selected the SESR option as the preferred strategic option under all futures, with 100Ml/d of total resource being economically viable.
 It then selected the Grand Union Canal ("GUC") transfer as the next preferred option.